dangtuanhuy/assembla-to-jira-migration/README.md

 With such a complicated tool, there will always be some loose ends and/or additional work to be done at a later time.
 Hopefully in the not so distant future, I'll have some time to tackle one or more of the following items:

-* Must have: Associate stories with epics (parent) and epic with stories (child story).
-[Issue 13](https://github.com/kgish/assembla-to-jira-migration/issues/13)
 * Must have: Update readme screenshots and relevant screen associations, e.g. only `Scrum Default Issue Screen` is required.
 [Issue 6](https://github.com/kgish/assembla-to-jira-migration/issues/6)
 * Bug: Ticket type 'Spike' is converted to an Epic.
 [Issue 14](https://github.com/kgish/assembla-to-jira-migration/issues/14)
 * Nice to have: Support multiple Assembla [custom fields](http://api-docs.assembla.cc/content/ref/ticket_custom_fields_fields.html) instead of just one.
 [Issue 2](https://github.com/kgish/assembla-to-jira-migration/issues/2)